aminahol/OIBSIP-Car-Price-Prediction-Task-3/README.md

 2. **Extracting Brand Names**: The car brand was extracted from the car name feature.
 3. **Computing Car Depreciation**: The car depreciation was calculated as the difference between the present price and the selling price.
 4. **Label Encoding**: Categorical features, such as fuel type, selling type, and transmission, were label-encoded to prepare them for the machine learning models.
-5. **Target Encoding**: The car brand feature was target-encoded using the mean selling price for each brand.
+5. **Target Encoding**: The car brand feature was target encoded using the mean selling price for each brand.

 ## Model Building
 Two regression models were trained and evaluated: